Landscape Advisory Commission

 • Natural Areas Restoration – Girl Scouts removed invasive species and planted natives along the Des Plaines River.

 Other Projects Available – Find details here!

 - ArbNet Accreditation - In September 2015, the Village of Riverside was recognized as an arboretum for its unique tree plantings, and for its stewardship of the landscape.
 The Village of Riverside was certified as an arboretum in 2015.
-Enter a street address to get names and diameters about the trees in Riverside’s parkways and parks.
+Enter a street to get names and diameters about the trees in Riverside’s parkways and parks.
 See detailed information about the trees in Guthrie Park.

 - Landscaping in the Landmark Village of Riverside - A Homeowner Guide to help residents consider design and use of plants in their own yards, as well as special considerations for the public lands in Riverside.

 - iNaturalist – View identifications of plants and animals in Riverside and worldwide.
 Also upload your own photos any time of the year to have experts identify your specimen.
 Download the iNaturalist app to your device.